Should I Finish This Course of Antibiotics?

 Should I finish this course of antibiotics?

-They are covering their asses, and the incentive is to prescribe you a drug so that the visit can be coded for insurance purposes, and they can bill the visit as fast as possible because they have 35 other patients to bill after you.
+They cover their asses, and the incentive is to prescribe you a drug so that the visit can be coded for insurance purposes, and they can bill the visit as fast as possible because they have 35 other patients to bill after you.
 And if you are the 35th patient, you will get prescribed a Z-pak for your virus.

 It is appropriate to stop antibiotics early if you don’t have a severe infection, you are otherwise healthy, and the antibiotic prescribed is for a non-descript (not specifically diagnosed serious condition) concern.
 Kids get 6-12 viral infections a year.
 How many viral infections do you think adults get?